Key factors to consider when specifying anchor handling equipment for professional vessels

 Chain, rope, and compatibility

-• For drum winches: Rope/chain selection—diameter, construction must fit the drum.
+- For drum winches: Rope/wire and chain selection—diameter, construction must fit the drum.
 Splices, swivels, and thimbles must be rated for full load.

 Class and documentation